 Robert was also welcomed by our Head of General Counsel, Caroline Griffin Pain, and reunited with our CSR UK Lead, Sally Lands, for the first time since their trip to the Antarctic in March last year.

-(Image of Colt’s Keri Gilder, Sally Lands, and Caroline Griffin Pain and Robert Swan OBE)
+(Image of Colt’s Keri Gilder, Sally Lands, and Caroline Griffin Pain with Robert Swan OBE)

 We will soon be taking part in one of SES’s Satellite Stories to talk to Gez about his trip and all things sustainability.
 Stay tuned for more on this soon!